bcl2group/GroupData/Kiarash/ReadMe.txt

 -Neena's pipeline is explained in GEO_TBIpaper8_V2.pdf.

 -Aaron's pipeline makes an automatic report at the end of the pipeline, which is good to have in our version of the pipeline.
+Aaron's pipeline is not on Git... it is on Dropbox...

 -we want to make the final output in the form of a document.
 We can use yEd API in that part.
 Yed is free- the viewer.
 Yfiles HTML 3 API is free as eval version.